JJoeDev/UnityGame-BasicModSetup/README.md

 Now VS may take some time to add them, VS may even stop responding, but just keep waiting.

-Now that we can see all the dll files added we can start making the mod.
+Now that you can see all the dll files added you can start making the mod.

 ![images](Images/guide10A.png)